justusschock/template-repo-python/.github/BECOMING_A_CORE_CONTRIBUTOR.md

-# How to become a core contributor
+# How To Become A Core Contributor

 Thanks for your interest in joining the PACKAGE_NAME team!
 We’re a rapidly growing project which is poised to become the go-to framework for DL researchers!
 We're currently recruiting for a team of 5 core maintainers.